 Step THREE: Content analysis

 If a single picture is worth a thousand words, your whole feed should be worth a novel.

-Developing a style for your feed will not only help you to stay visually consistent, but also help you be instantly recognizable as a brand.
+Developing a strong Instagram theme not only help you to stay visually consistent, but also help you be instantly recognizable as a brand.